- Construct the floating point system where the numbers

 approximate value for the integral.
 What is the error?

-- Using the Simpson rule on an interval find the
+- Using the Simpson rule on an

 approximate value of this integral.
 What is the error?